Moses Rogers

-Captain Moses Rogers (born New London, CT, January 1779; died in South Carolina, November 15, 1821, age 42) was a commander of first-generation steam-powered boats in the 1810s, including both steamboats and a hybrid vessel that used both engine and sail for propulsion, the SS Savannah.
+Captain Moses Rogers (born New London, Connecticut, January 1779; died in South Carolina, November 15, 1821, age 42) was a commander of first-generation steam-powered boats in the 1810s, including both steamboats and a hybrid vessel that used both engine and sail for propulsion, the SS Savannah.
 He is best known for commanding the Savannah on its voyage from its namesake port to Liverpool in May–June 1819.

 Biography

 Rogers commanded pioneer steamboats in the New York City region in 1809–1817, including boats for inventor Robert Fulton.
 He served as master on the pioneer voyage of the Phoenix from New York Harbor to the estuary of the Delaware River in 1809, credited as having been the first ocean-going steam-powered voyage in American waters.
 After the end of the War of 1812, brokers who shipped cotton, grown by persons classified as slaves, made profitable trades from Southern ports such as Savannah, Georgia.
 Savannah businessmen formed the Savannah Steamship Company, and deputized Rogers to launch the firm, find a boat, and become its commander.
 Returning to New York City in 1818, Captain Rogers located a 109-foot-long sailing packet being built at a Manhattan shipyard.
 Rogers worked with local suppliers to have the sailing ship refitted as an ocean-going steam vessel.
 Working with New Jersey enginebuilder Stephen Vail, Rogers located a 90 h.p. engine that could be fitted into the 320-ton sailing packet's hull.
 Weak by the standards of later steamships, the year-1818 engine could drive the ship at speeds up to 6 knots.
 The pioneer hybrid vessel was launched on August 22, 1822, in New York City, and docked in North New Jersey for fitting-out.